nelsonsoares/nelsonsoares/README.md

 - 🔥 I’m a technology student and passionate about technology and business solutions.

-- 🔭 I am currently a student at the [IFBA - Instituto Federal da Bahia](https://portal.ifba.edu.br/conquista) and I work as a computer teacher at [Neosystem](https://www.facebook.com/neosistemvca/)
+- 🔭 IT Technician by [IFBA - Instituto Federal da Bahia](https://portal.ifba.edu.br/conquista) and I work as a computer teacher at [Neosystem](https://www.facebook.com/neosistemvca/)

-- 💬 Learning in **HTML, CSS, JavaScript, Node.Js, React, Java, Spring, Pyhton, Php, SQL**
+- 💬 Learning in **HTML, CSS, JavaScript, Node.Js, Angular, Java, Spring, Pyhton, Php, SQL**

 - ⚡ Fun fact **Oneye 😜**